KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 3 - [CSR Manager Design](./csrman_design.md)

 - This section describes the features of our pre-built CSR manager.
-- It helps in hiding set-up delays in between accelerator runs by introducing a configuration preloading mechanism.
+- It helps in hiding set-up delays between accelerator runs by introducing a configuration preloading mechanism.

 4 - [Streamer Design](./streamer_design.md)